-- 4) Statutory Authority: Podiatric Scholarship and Residency Act [110 ILCS 978] - A Complete Description of the Subjects and Issues Involved: Amendments are proposed for several new definitions and to include a reference to the Illinois Grant Funds Recovery Act.
-Specifically, Sections 593.150, 593.160, and 593.170 will be added to include recovery provisions and enhance reporting requirements.
-In addition, amendments are proposed to include provisions for the Department to recover scholarship funds from students who do not complete podiatric medical school or who complete podiatric medical school but do not become a licensed podiatrist.
+- Have all the changes agreed upon by the agency and JCAR been made as indicated in the agreements issued by JCAR?
+Yes - 13) Will this rulemaking replace any emergency rulemaking currently in effect?
+No - 14) Are there any amendments pending on this Part?
+No - Summary and Purpose of Rulemaking: Amendments are adopted for several new definitions and to include a reference to the Illinois Grant Funds Recovery Act.
+New language is included for recovery provisions and to enhance reporting requirements.
+In addition, amendments are adopted to include provisions for the Department to recover scholarship funds from students who do not complete podiatric medical school or who complete podiatric medical school but do not become a licensed podiatrist. - 16) Information and questions regarding these adopted amendments shall be directed to: